Madfarm/AWS-sandbox/module9/MigrationStrategies.md

 ## Retain
 some applications may need to retire soon but not yet, in which case, there isn't much benefit to migrating them to AWS so you just leave them as is

+## Repurchase
+switch software providers like ending a contract with an old CRM or switching db to cloud native db